 Permission.
 That is the word I keep coming back to.
 When I stand in front of a room and say the hardest true thing about my life, it gives other people permission to do the same.
 Not on stage.
 Just in their own lives.
 With their families.
 With their friends.
 With themselves.

+People who carry losses they have never named will sometimes find those words after a talk.
 That is why I do it.
 Not because it is easy.
 Because silence costs more.

 How do you speak about trauma without retraumatizing yourself?